CMSDAS/b2g-long-exercise/_episodes/14-modeling.md

 > {: .solution}
 {: .challenge}

+With just the luminosity and cross section uncertainties, we only have normalization uncertainties accounted for and there are certainly uncertainties which affect the shapes of distributions (our simulation is not perfect in many ways).
+These can be accounted for via vertical template interpolation (also called “template morphing”).
+The high-level explanation is that you can provide an “up” shape and a “down” shape in addition to the “nominal” and the algorithm will map “up” to +1 sigma and “down” to -1 sigma on a Gaussian constraint.
+The first of these "shape" uncertainties is the Top p<sub>T</sub> uncertainty.

 ## Top p<sub>T</sub> uncertainties

 The TOP group has recommendations for how to account for consistent but not-understood disagreements in the